Bet $1 Get $200 in Bet CreditsGambling Problem? Call or TEXT 1-800-Gambler 21+

 This is probably the most important aspect for every sports bettor.
 Our staff has personally deposited, wagered and done withdrawals at EVERY sportsbook listed here.

 Depending on the sportsbook, you can bet on all sports!
 Some sportsbooks specialize in niche sports, some specialize in major sports.
-Many sportsbooks now offer odds on entertainment and politics as well.
-In New Jersey, sportsbooks do not allow bets on local college teams.
+Many NJ sportsbooks now offer odds on entertainment and politics as well.
+In New Jersey sports betting apps do not allow bets on local college teams.

 Most sportsbooks are mobile-friendly without requiring an app download.
 The actual process of placing a wager on a mobile site is no different than making a bet from a desktop site.
 Every review we’ve written indicates whether the sportsbook supports betting from mobile devices and if the sportsbook has an app.

 Odds can vary between sportsbooks, so we recommend shopping around until you find what is right for you.
 We recommend having more then one account to take advantage of better lines at different sportsbooks